Symptoms of a rotator cuff

 reduce swelling and inflammation.
 Examples include ibuprofen (such as

 Advil) and naproxen (such as Aleve).
 Or try acetaminophen (such as Tylenol).
 It can help with pain but will not reduce swelling or inflammation.
+Be safe with medicines.
+Read and follow all instructions on the label.

 - Avoid positions and